Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 # SGX-Erlang-extension

 This work was created in a Master's thesis for Chalmers University together with Ericsson AB by Eliot Roxbergh and Emil Hemdal.
 It consists of prototypes for calling secure C/C++ code from Erlang, including OpenSSL, as well as efforts to execute the whole BEAM runtime itself inside of SGX.
 The two frameworks Graphene and SCONE were evaluted.
-Graphene can support Erlang only if the issue of MPMC pipes is resolved and SCONE is working on official support which at time of this project is very limited.
+Graphene can _only_ support Erlang if the issue of MPMC pipes is resolved and SCONE is working on official support which at time of this project is very limited.
+These are provided in _'graphene/'_ and _'scone/'_, however SCONE is dependent on a proprietary docker image which we received from the SCONE team.
-For the C/C++ code parts we provide working prototypes that enable Erlang to call basic SGX-secured functions via NIF and C Nodes.
+For the C/C++ code parts we provide working prototypes that enable Erlang to call basic SGX-secured functions via NIF and C Nodes (_'erlang-nif' 'erlang-c-node/'_).
-The NIF example is also extended to include Intel SGX SSL (OpenSSL 1.1.1d) and thereby enable cryptographic functionality inside of the secure enclave.
+The NIF example is also extended to include Intel SGX SSL (OpenSSL 1.1.1d) and thereby enable cryptographic functionality inside of the secure enclave (_'erlang-nif_SSL'_).
-These three examples are also ported to run in the untrusted area as to show a basecase for performance evaluation, these can be found in _'without-sgx/'_ as well as in _'erlang-nif\_SSL'_ which hosts both untrusted and SGX versions.
+These three examples are also ported to run in the untrusted area as to show a basecase for performance evaluation, and they can be found in _'without-sgx/'_ as well as in _'erlang-nif\_SSL'_ which hosts both untrusted and SGX versions.

 Additionally, a few basic examples were constructed to measure and compare the syscalls performed by Erlang BEAM and Java JVM, located in _'without-sgx/hello-worlds/'_.